AgoraIO-Usecase/AgoraChat-ios/README.md

 Follow the steps to add the Agora Chat UIKit into your project and run the demo.

-1. Clone the UIKit repositoty to your local machine.
+1. Clone this repositoty to your local machine.

    ```shell
    git clone git@github.com:AgoraIO-Usecase/AgoraChat-ios.git